framely/community/docs/guide/pingpong.md

 # Quick Start with PingPong
 > Follow this PingPong chatbot to get started with OpenCUI.

-This guide will walk you through using OpenCUI platform to build and test a simple PingPong chatbot.
-When interacting with this chatbot, a user can get greeting message, and response of *"pong"* to his input message *"ping"*:
+This guide will walk you through using OpenCUI platform to build, test and deploy a simple PingPong chatbot.
+When interacting with this chatbot, a user can get greeting message, and response of *"pong"* to his input message *"ping"*.
+For example:

 :::: conversation
 ::: bot Bot